Skip to main content

 An object to store in S3.
 Strings are converted to UTF-8 encoding.

-overwrite: bool, default: True
+overwrite: bool, default True

 Overwrite the object if it exists.
 If set to False, the operation succeeds without uploading anything if the key already exists.

-content_type: str, optional
+content_type: str, optional, default None

 Optional MIME type for the object.